-- decision-making capacity without medical evidence which can help you explain what the impairment or disturbance is. - 49.
-Note that particular care needs to be exercised if you are considering a person who appears to have a very mild learning disability this may well not be enough to constitute an impairment or disturbance of the mind or brain for these purposes.41

-(3): Is the person's inability to make the decision because of the impairment or disturbance in the functioning of their mind or brain?

-- 50. In all cases, it is important to be able to answer this third question sometimes called identifying the 'causative nexus.'42 In other words, are you satisfied that the inability to make a decision is because of the impairment of the mind or brain?
-Any pro forma form for the assessment of capacity that does not include a final box asking precisely this question is likely to lead you astray.
+- 50. An impairment or disturbance can include medical conditions causing confusion, drowsiness, concussion, and the symptoms of drug or alcohol abuse.
+It can be temporary or permanent (s.2(2)): if temporary, be careful to explain why it is that the decision cannot wait until the circumstances have changed before the decision is taken. - 51.
+Sometimes there will be no pre-existing medical evidence which helps you answer the questions of whether P has an impairment or disturbance in the functioning of the mind or brain, and, if so, what precisely it is.
+If you are not, yourself, a medical practitioner, this does not always mean that you have to seek medical evidence at that point: depending on the circumstances, you may well be able to give a sufficient explanation as to what you consider the impairment or disturbance is which means that the person is unable to make their own decision.
+However, the more serious the implications of the decision or the more complex the situation, the more likely that it is that you will need to consider whether you can appropriately say that you have a reasonable belief as to P's decision-making capacity without medical evidence which can help you explain what the impairment or disturbance is. - 52.
+Note that particular care needs to be exercised if you are considering a person who appears to have a very mild learning disability this may well not be enough to constitute an impairment or disturbance of the mind or brain for these purposes.48 - (ii) Causative nexus - 53.
+If P cannot make a decision (i.e. they cannot do one or more of the functional things identified above), it is important to explain why: is it "because of" a mental impairment sometimes called the 'causative nexus.'49 Any pro forma form for the assessment of capacity that does not include a box asking precisely this question is likely to lead you astray.
 In PC and NC v City of York Council this issue made all the difference.
-The Court of Appeal found that a conclusion that PC's inability to decide whether to resumed married life with her husband upon release from prison "significantly relate[d] to" her mild learning disability was insufficient: the MCA requires the inability to be "because of" of the impairment, which is evidentially more stringent. - 51.
-To reiterate, there has to be, and you have to show that you are satisfied why and how there is, a causal link between the disturbance or impairment and the inability to make the decision(s) in question.
+The Court of Appeal found that a conclusion that PC's inability to decide whether to resumed married life with her husband upon release from prison "significantly relate[d] to" her mild learning disability was insufficient: the MCA requires the inability to be "because of" of the impairment, which is evidentially more stringent. - 54.
+To reiterate, there has to be, and you have to show that you are satisfied why and how there is a causal link between the disturbance or impairment and the inability to make the decision(s) in question.
 JB's case, again, shows how easy it is to assume that merely because a person has schizophrenia, they are then unable to take decisions regarding surgical procedures this is entirely incorrect.
-The disturbance or impairment in the functioning of the mind or brain must also not merely impair the person's ability to make the decision, but render them unable to make the decision.43 - 52.
-There will be situations in which it is not entirely easy to identify whether a person is unable to make what professionals consider to be their own decisions because of: - An impairment or disturbance in the functioning of their mind or brain (for instance the effect of dementia); - The influence of a third party (for instance an over-bearing family member); or - A combination of the two.
+The disturbance or impairment in the functioning of the mind or brain must also not merely impair the person's ability to make the decision but render them unable to make the decision.50 - 55.
+There will be situations in which it is not entirely easy to identify whether a person is unable to make